general-galactic/cdk-resources/README.md

 # cdk-resources

 Custom resources for AWS CDK.
+Install this module into your CDK stack: `npm install @general-galactic/cdk-resources` and use the resources as seen below.

 ## IoTCorePolicy